 This article explains an MS hug, why it happens, and when to seek medical help.

-MS stems from a problem with the immune system that causes it to attack healthy nerve fibers and the substance called myelin that coats them).
+Multiple sclerosis is a disease of the central nervous system (CNS), which consists of the brain and spinal column.
+MS stems from a problem with the immune system that causes it to attack healthy nerve fibers and myelin (the substance that coats them).

 An MS hug can also affect the arms, legs, and even the head.
 It may affect only one side of the body.